-Socially shared perception and metacognition
+Socially shared perception and the sense of reality

 Perceptual experience provides rational support for actions, beliefs, and intentions.
 When you see a banana as yellow, that perceptual experience makes it reasonable for you to believe that the banana is yellow.
 But decades of research show that other people have an implicit impact on individual perception and cognition.
 This influence even occurs with the mere presence of others: we unconsciously and spontaneously encode others’ perceptual perspectives and shift our frame of reference accordingly.
 Theories of human perception and attention, however, have been predominantly centred on the solitary mind.
 What is the epistemic standing of socially influenced perception?